KUAT-TV: History

 Steep budget cuts to higher education in Arizona strongly affected Arizona Public Media's budget during the Great Recession, as 26 percent of it came from the university.
 Arizona Illustrated, a formerly daily program, converted to being taped three times a week, alongside other cost-cutting measures.
 After providing $2.6 million in cash to AZPM in the 2013–2014 school year, the University of Arizona planned cuts for 2014–2015 of $400,000 and continued cuts until 2019.

-In 2021, the UA announced it was exploring the construction of a new $45 million complex for AZPM south of the campus at The Bridges, home to a UA tech park, having already raised 75 percent of the projected cost without launching a public campaign.
+In 2021, the UA announced it was exploring the possibility of constructing a $45 million complex for AZPM south of the campus at The Bridges, home to a UA tech park, having already raised 75 percent of the projected cost without launching a public campaign.
+The university released renderings of the proposed facility, the Paul and Alice Baker Center for Public Media, in September 2023.
+Ground was broken on the structure in January 2024, by which time the cost had increased to $65 million.

 Local programming

 In 1980, KUAT began producing Arizona Illustrated, its flagship weekly newsmagazine on local public affairs issues, at a time when its local program production was seen as minimal outside of Tucson city council meetings.
 Initially aired daily, it evolved from a features show to a news and analysis program.
-University students handle most of the production of Arizona Illustrated, providing them with valuable hands-on experience.
+University students handle most of the production of Arizona Illustrated.

-No longer produced but still in reruns on some PBS stations is The Desert Speaks, co-produced with the Arizona-Sonora Desert Museum from 1990 to 2018.
+No longer produced but still in reruns on some PBS stations is the nature documentary series The Desert Speaks, co-produced with the Arizona-Sonora Desert Museum from 1990 to 2018.
 It was the successor to a previous program that aired on KVOA and later KOLD-TV, which had been in production since 1953.

-In 2007, KUAT produced the documentary Phoenix Mars Mission: Ashes to Ice, which became the first of the station's productions to air nationally on PBS.
+In 2007, KUAT produced the documentary Phoenix Mars Mission: Ashes to Ice, covering the mission of the Phoenix spacecraft, which the next year became the first of the station's productions to air nationally on PBS.